Zamiell/speedrun-dot-com-forum-mirror/README.md

   - `corepack enable`
 - Install dependencies:
   - `yarn install`
-- Put the "credentials.json" in the root of the repository directory.
+- Put the "credentials.json" from the pre-installation step in the root of the repository directory.
 - Run the script to generate a "token.json" file that contains your Gmail token:
   - `npm run generate-gmail-token` (this will cause a new tab to open in your web browser so that you can complete authentication)
 - Delete the "credentials.json" file, since it is no longer necessary.